JonathanBuchner/JonathanBuchner/README.md

 #### *Project:* Media Player
-Removed resource-intensive media processing out of Azure to clients and simplified media delivery to clients
+Removed resource-intensive media processing out of Azure to clients and simplified media delivery to clients.

 ---